 Then there are all the specialty directories out there.
 Depending on your business there could be several niche listings websites in addition to the major websites.
 We’ve written several guides on niche directories for many industries and we continue to research and write more.

 Of course, the easiest and most effective way for you to have the most complete and accurate presence online is to use good business listings management software.
-Nothing will compare to the accuracy and ease of use you will get with something like Local Reach.
+Nothing will compare to the accuracy and ease of use you will get with something like Loclweb Marketing.

-With the right management and tools you’ll be getting more business than ever before from the internet with the top rank in your city.
+With the right management and tools, you’ll be getting more business than ever before from the internet with the top rank in your city.
+If you’re in doubt of how accurate your business is listed online, get a free business listings scan to see for yourself how hard it is to keep consistency manually.